 Bielak came to Columbia in 1999, as Building Operations Manager for the University Residence Halls department.
 Her pioneering work with the University's "greening" began shortly thereafter, with the renovation of the East Campus townhouses.

 Over the years, training has been a significant part of her work.
-Most recently she has been introducing new employees to environmental stewardship efforts at Columbia as a presenter in Human Resources' Learning and Development orientation program.
+Most recently she has been introducing new employees to the Office of Sustainability efforts at Columbia as a presenter in Human Resources' Learning and Development orientation program.
 This fall she has done similar programs for the Medical, Dental and Public Health Schools on the Columbia University Medical School campus, and for Arts and Sciences, Student Services, SEAS, Columbia College, International Studies, Columbia Business and Law Schools, and the RA Training Program - all on the Morningside campus.

 Bielak and Catherine Resler, Recycling and Greenhouse Gas Reduction Programs Manager, have also been working on environmental audits with personnel at Columbia University Press, Studebaker, and CUMC residence halls.